1. Spelling

 Project modellers will need a minimum of five years’ experience.

-In American English, except for multi-syllabic words ending -al (final/finally; minimal/minimally), l is usually not doubled before a suffix, though a high-frequency exception to this is the American English enrollment (in British English, enrolment).
+In American English, except for words ending in al (final/finally; minimal/minimally), l is usually not doubled before a suffix.

-Usage may vary considerably between British and American English in the doubling of word-final consonants other than l, and a reliable English dictionary should always be consulted if in doubt.
+Usage may vary considerably between British and American English in the doubling of a consonant other than l at the end of a word.
+If in doubt, consult a reliable English dictionary.
 However, the following observations generally hold for both variants.
-Consonants such as t or r double before -ed and -ing if the last syllable of the root word is stressed.
+The consonants t and r double before ed and ing if the last syllable of the root word is stressed.

 The Department will admit students who meet the following requirements.